kubeshop/monokle-cli/README.md

 monokle validate --output sarif k8s-dir > results.sarif
 ```

-Afterwards you could use [VSC's SARIF Viewer](vsc-sarif) or other tools to inspect the results.
+Afterwards you could use [VSC's SARIF Viewer][vsc-sarif] or other tools to inspect the results.

 ## Configuration